jokergoo/ComplexHeatmap-reference/book/01-introduction.md

 A heatmap list is concatenation of a list of heatmaps and heatmap annotations.
 Surrounding the heatmap list, there are global-level titles and legends.

-One important things for the heatmap list is that rows for all heatmaps and annotations (it is row annotation if the heatmap list is horizontal.) are all adusted so that the same row in all heatmaps and annotations corresponds to a same feature.
+One important thing for the heatmap list is that rows for all heatmaps and annotations are all adjusted so that the same row in all heatmaps and annotations corresponds to a same feature.

 <img src="01-introduction_files/figure-html/unnamed-chunk-4-1.png" width="384" style="display: block; margin: auto;" />